 She didn’t really feel the need to answer his question.
-She was having a pure, mystical moment that would reshape the remaining years of her life.
-She was no longer immortal yet she felt more immortal than she had in the past fourteen decades.
+She was in the middle of having a pure, mystical moment that would reshape the remaining years of her life.
+She was no longer immortal, yet she felt more immortal than she had in the past fourteen decades.
 She was human again.
 Not as human as she once was but human nonetheless.

 She stared down at the lump on the floor; almost envious of its innocence.
 Born without a thought in its mind.
 No wants.
 No desires.
 No needs aside from the nourishment it received from the feeding tube.
 An angelic child who lived and died before being caught up in all those nasty complications of being immortal.

 The lifeless eyes of two dozen other clones watched her from their inclined beds.
 The alerts sirens and the gunshot did nothing to stir them from their mindless slumber.
 There was no cognitive function to note, just empty vessels waiting for old age, disease, or accident to tag them into the game.

 The second technician spoke, “I’m – I’m calling the cops.
 You can’t shoot a clone – that’s got to be illegal, right?”

 “She was just a clone.
 She was my fourth one.
 Why would any of us want or need a fourth clone?”
 Katrina finally spoke.

 The second man left, slowly, still confused about what they just witnessed and very aware of the gun.
 She didn’t want the clone?
 Isn’t that what she had hired them to create?
 He’d spent two decades working at the Lifesource Foundation doing just that for clients.
 Old age?
 Death?
 Accident?
 Disease?
 At Lifesource Foundation, those became problems of the past.